5 from 1 vote

 Notes

-My secret to perfect Chicken Breasts cooked on a pan is slicing the chicken breasts into 1/2″ thick filets!
+Slice into thin filets – My secret to perfect Chicken Breasts cooked on a pan is slicing the chicken breasts into 1/2″ thick filets!
 Chicken breasts from the grocery store are too thick, especially in the center.
 When cooking it on a pan, the center oftentimes is still raw or undercooked, while the outside overcooks or even burns.
 Slicing it into 1/2″ thick pieces allows the chicken breasts to cook quickly on the pan while avoiding being raw in the center.

-Store any leftover cooked Chicken Breast in an airtight container in the refrigerator for up to 3-4 days.
+Storage – Store any leftover cooked Chicken Breast in an airtight container in the refrigerator for up to 3-4 days.
 You can eat it cold (like on top of salads) or warm it up quickly in the microwave.
+This is a great recipe for meal prepping – you can make it ahead of time and keep it in the refrigerator for easy access during the week!

 Nutrition